rubymonsters/ruby-for-beginners/source/07-variables.md

 and stuck on the actual thing, which is an object (in this case, a number).

-Imagine you were in the middle of learning some Spanish, and sticked post-its onto things in your apartment: the name "nevara" onto the refridgerator, "cama" onto your bed, and "puerta del baño" onto the bathroom door.
+Imagine you were in the middle of learning some Spanish, and sticked post-its onto things in your apartment: the name *nevara* onto the refridgerator, *cama* onto your bed, and *puerta del baño* onto the bathroom door.

-Now, whenever you use one of these terms, as in "abrir la nevera" (open the refridgerator) in order to learn the language and rehearse vocabulary, you'll obviously refer to the object, and open its actual, physical door.
+Now, whenever you use one of these terms, as in *abrir la nevera* (open the refridgerator) in order to learn the language and rehearse vocabulary, you'll obviously refer to the object, and open its actual, physical door.